The CEC Election deadline has been extended! Apply to run for a seat on an Education Council by Thursday, February 27, 2025!

 Upper Grades (Grades 9–12)

-You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students, including those in the Civics for Civics for All collection.
+You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students, including those in the Civics for All Collection, Collection, which features even more great titles about how government works, civil rights history of diverse communities, how media shapes our understanding of current events and issues, and how students can get involved to create change in their communities.

 Missed our previous book recommendations?